gtatiya/PHP-MySQL-JavaScript-CSS-HTML5/README.md

-# PHP-MySQL-JavaScript-CSS-HTML5
+# PHP, MySQL, JavaScript, CSS & HTML5

-PHP, MySQL, JavaScript, CSS &amp; HTML5
+This is all the solutions to exercises of the book [Learning PHP, MySQL, JavaScript, CSS & HTML5 3rd Edition By Robin Nixon](http://lpmj.net/3rdedition/) chapter by chapter.